rdkcentral/Dobby/rdkPlugins/LocalTime/README.md

 # Dobby RDK LocalTime Plugin

 ## Quick Start
-Add the following section to your OCI runtime configuration `config.json` file to automatically symlink the real `/etc/localtime` file to the container's rootfs at `/etc/localtime`.
+Add the following section to your OCI runtime configuration `config.json` file to automatically symlink the mentioned path to the container's rootfs.

 ```json
 {